piuupadhyaypu/RMTL-RNA-seq/index.md

 **Data Loading and Pre-processing**
 Single cell RNA count matrix is loaded and then cells and genes are filtered.
 On the filtered matrix, logarithm normalization is applied.
 ```
+#load RNA UMI data
 cbmc_data <- read.csv("Data/GSE100866_CBMC_8K_13AB_10X-RNA_umi.csv",header=FALSE)

+#Before going into preprocess steps, prefix word 'HUMAN_' and 'MOUSE_' are removed from sequence.

 library(lattice)
 library(ggplot2)
 library(caret)